For Transfer Students

 TCU computes your GPA based on every class that is transferable to the university.
 Even though grades below a “C” will not transfer for credit, we will compute them into your GPA for admission consideration.
 In other words, if you take an English Composition class and earn a grade of “D,” it will not transfer to TCU for credit, but the grade will be considered in the admission decision.
 TCU does not replace grades, therefore if you have retaken a class, we will average both grades into the GPA.
 This policy is independent of any policy at the school where you are transferring the credit.
 Incomplete “I” grades will be converted to an “F.”

-If you were denied admission as a freshman, you will need to have enrolled at another college and earned 24 transferrable credit hours before applying again.
+If you were denied admission as a freshman, you will need to have enrolled at another college and earned 12 transferrable credit hours before being reconsidered as a transfer student.
 You will need to reapply as a transfer student.

 Typically, the reason transfer students are denied admission is due to poor grades.
 For reconsideration, you must show marked improvement, with at least one full-time semester of strong academic coursework.
 You will need to reapply as a transfer student.